The British International School - BISC

 An offer of admission is to be made by the Principal to the parents of the student, counter-signed by AAF.
 In accepting the offer, parents will be consenting to the standard rules, regulations and procedures of the school which all students are bound by.
 The DEO is entitled to expel a scholarship holder in case of a serious breach of the school regulations analogous to any other student.

 It is worth noting that the N-Class (N: New secondary section) is a separate section that starts at grade 4.
 Students joining this programme are transferred from other schools not teaching the German language.
 For the admission of those students into the N-class programme they have to fulfill the below mentioned prerequisites.
 The N-class is integrated and mixed with the other equivalent three classes in grade 10.

 Students eligible to apply for the N-class should fulfill the following criteria:

 - Successfully passed grade 3 in a Experimental Language School, or National Institutes, acknowledged by the Egyptian Ministry of Education.

 - Completion of nine years of age in July of the year prior to admission or end of September in the year of admission.

 - Application for the DEO-internal testing procedure at the beginning of November in the year prior to admission through AAF after having passed the CAT screening.

-In 2016, AAF tested 138 students for the DEO scholarship using the CAT4 exam at AAF premises.
-13 students passed and were examined by the DEO School (Math & Arabic).
+In 2017, AAF tested 90 students for the DEO scholarship using the CAT4 exam at AAF premises.
+15 students passed and were examined by the DEO School (Math & Arabic).
 9 students were eligible for the last stage which is attending one week at school for observation.
-Out of them, 4 only passed the test.
-Currently, AAF is sponsoring seven students in the DEO scholarship till the Academic Year (2017/2018).
+Out of them, 3 only passed the test.
+Currently, AAF is sponsoring 10 students in the DEO scholarship till the Academic Year (2017/2018).